-A driver accused of causing an accident while under the influence in Denver faces serious criminal penalties, including incarceration and a driver’s license revocation.
+A driver accused of causing an accident while under the influence of alcohol and/or drugs in Colorado faces serious criminal penalties, including incarceration and a driver’s license revocation.
 If there is a serious injury alleged as a result of the DUI accident, felony vehicular assault charges will be filed against you.
 Further, vehicular homicide is charged in Colorado when a driver is accused of a DUI accident that resulted in the death of another.

-The DUI attorneys at Tiftickjian Law Firm, P.C. focus their practice on defending people accused of drunk driving offenses.
-If you have been accused of an alcohol-related accident, contact us immediately at 303-DUI-5280 so we can consult with you and determine what the best course of action to take is depending on your circumstances.
+The DUI attorneys at Tiftickjian Law Firm, P.C. dedicate their practice to defending people accused of drunk driving offenses.
+If you have been accused of an alcohol-or-drug-related accident, contact us immediately at 303-384-5280 so we can consult with you and determine what the best course of action to take is depending on your circumstances.
 Because DUI accidents are serious in the eyes of the law, you should act quickly to preserve your rights and make sure you receive the best result possible in your DUI case.

 Careless Driving and DUI in Colorado

 Careless driving is a class 1 traffic misdemeanor when the driver’s actions result in some bodily injury to or death of another, including a pedestrian, passenger, or an occupant of another vehicle.
-The maximum penalty for careless driving with injury is up to one year in the county jail and up to a $1,000 fine.
-A conviction for careless driving carries four points against your drivers license, while a conviction for careless driving resulting in death carries twelve points and up to a one-year revocation of your driver’s license.
+The maximum penalty for careless driving with bodily injury is up to one year in the county jail and up to a $1,000 fine, plus community service.
+A conviction for careless driving carries four points against your drivers license, while a conviction for careless driving resulting in death carries twelve points and up to a one-year suspension of your Colorado driving privileges.

 As a practical matter, if a driver in Colorado is charged with a DUI which resulted in the death of another, the driver will be charged with vehicular homicide rather than careless driving resulting in death.